wakaru44/ansible.sbs_provision/README.md

 ## Usage

 look at the `barebones.sh` file to get an idea.
-Then you can just run it
+Then you can just run it.

+It requires that you have an AWS cli correctly confirured.
+It also requires that the key you are using is the key configured.
+It doesn't configure keys automatically

 ## Current status